agude/agude.github.io/_posts/2021-06-01-data_science_job_spectrum.md

 A _data scientist_[^ds] is an expert at statistics and experimental design.
 They don't just plot trends, they understand what causes them, and how you can influence them.
 They can clean a dataset, find biases, and then use it to power decisions and products.
-They work with more general programing languages like R or Python.
+They work with more general programming languages like R or Python.

 [^ds]: Also product data scientist, sometimes decision scientist,
     statistician.
 These align closely with [Michael